From left to right: Ben, Raphael, David, Caleb and Adam.

 - Dissimile: From "Totally Crazy": "Somehow I ended up talking to two guys.
 One of the guys was a sexy lady.
 The other guy was... oh wait, it was just the lady."

 - Exactly What It Says on the Tin: "Hello?
-Fuck!" and the Door Store (both the sketch and the store in it)
+Fuck!" (those two words cover most of the dialogue) and the Door Store (the door store is a store that sells doors).

-- Hard-Drinking Party Girl: The protagonists of "O'Douls" think they're the Spear Counterpart of this, until The Reveal.
+- Hard-Drinking Party Girl: The protagonists of "O'Douls" think they're the Spear Counterpart of this, until The Reveal (In-Universe) that their beer has no alcohol in it.

 - Idea Bulb: In "Rock My World," this ends up being the eventual solution to a burned out lightbulb problem.